Chronology of World War II

 • The US torpedo boat PT-321 is sunk by US forces after running aground in the Leyte area of the Philippine Islands.

-• The US ammunition ship Mount Hood (AE-11) sinks after an explosion near Manus, Admiralty Islands.
+• The US ammunition ship Mount Hood (AE-11) sinks after an explosion in Seeadler Harbor, Manus, Admiralty Islands.
+Many US ships are damaged in the explosion due to being in the vicinity.

 • Japanese coast defense vessel No. 11 is sunk by US Army aircraft in the Ormoc Bay area of the Philippine Islands.